edsondota/spotlight/README.md

 This app shows a list of upcoming movies using the TMDb API.

+To see this app running, please, [click here](https://dota-spotlight.herokuapp.com/).

 The project uses JavaScript both in the backend and frontend.
 To the backend, the ExpressJS was chosen because of its simplicity, performance, deployability.

 I also used sqlite3 and graphql.
 The sqlite3 database to storage all upcoming movies fetched from TMDb, and graphql as API technology.
 I'm not a novice in graphql, and I didn't use this on my regular job.
 It's the very first time that I use a backend written in JavaScript, and also graphql.
 Apologies if I missed something, but I enjoy to used the test to learn new things.